 Thrive at School

 Three school-based programs run by Thrive.
-Here for every family, in every Bozeman and

 What Is Thrive at School?

 Three Thrive programs make up Thrive at School.
 They are: The Child Advancement Project (CAP), Girls on the Run® and the Parent Liaison Program.
 They are designed to make the school year easier for kids, parents and teachers alike.
-They are programs for every family, and programs are available at every Bozeman and Big Sky Public School.

 Girls on the Run is a confidence-building running program for girls in grades 3-8.
 Teams meet after school (at school) for 10 weeks.
 Girls make friends and learn life skills through conversation-based lessons and running games, culminating in a 5K.